graciellehigino/ms_range_interactions/manuscript.md

 outside the Serengeti ecosystem).
 This rationale can be illustrated with three types of mismatches identified in our results.

-First, _Panthera leo_ was one of the species with no difference between ranges before and after our analysis, but 50.7% of its IUCN range map is not covered by the GBIF occurrences for this species, and 26.4% of the GBIF point data does not overlap with its IUCN range map (@fig:gbif).
+First, _Panthera leo_ was one of the species with no difference between ranges before and after our analysis, but 50.7% of its GBIF pixels did not superpose with the IUCN range (@fig:gbif).
 In this particular case, the IUCN maps seem to agree with species interaction data.
-However, the disagreement between the IUCN and the GBIF databases is concerning and suggests that the IUCN maps might overestimate the lion's distribution.
+However, the disagreement between the IUCN and the GBIF databases is concerning and suggests that the IUCN maps might underestimate the lion's distribution.

 On the other hand, _Leptailurus serval_ and _Canis mesomelas_ are two of the